Eldon and Joy Newcomb

 Upon joining the Botany faculty in 1949, Dr. Newcomb initially focused on the study of cellular metabolism and plant biochemistry.
 His interest in the growth of plant cells and the effects of plant hormones on development led him to pursue ultrastructural studies using electron microscopy (EM).
 The observation of plant cells using EM was a fledgling technique in the 1950’s and his development of new fixation protocols allowed pioneering research into the relationship between microtubules and the plant cell wall (2).

 As a leader in the field of plant EM in the decades that followed, the Newcomb Lab produced a number of firsts, including the initial observation of plant clathrin (3).
 His discoveries pertaining to phloem ultrastructure (4) and peroxisome structure and function (5,6) greatly extended our understanding of these subcellular features previously characterized mainly by light microscopy and biochemistry.

-Dr. Newcomb is also a consummate naturalist with extensive knowledge of entomology and ornithology.
+Dr. Newcomb was also a consummate naturalist with extensive knowledge of entomology and ornithology.
 In addition, his expertise in plant taxonomy and anatomy enabled him to teach these topics along with courses in plant metabolism, cell biology, and plant physiology.
 Through the decades of his tenure at UW-Madison, his efforts have influenced and inspired hundreds of students and set standards of excellence in scholarship and teaching.